daniel-nagy/transporter/README.md

 const { apiToken } = await Auth.login("chow", await Crypto.encrypt("bologna1"));
 ```

 You can get the value of an observable imperatively using the `firstValueFrom` function exported by Transporter.
-It is advised to only use `firstValueFrom` if you are sure the observable will emit a value, otherwise your program may hand indefinitely.
+It is advised to only use `firstValueFrom` if you are sure the observable will emit a value, otherwise your program may hang indefinitely.

 ```typescript
 const { definitelyEmits } = useModule({ from: self.parent });